adamwdraper/ResponCSS/README.md

 Simply add the class ".center" to center a container.

 #### Shortcuts | .qtr, .half, .s-qtr3, .xl-full
-If you know you want a container to span the same no across all screen sizes, you can use one of these shortcuts without assigning a size.
+If you know you want a container to span the distance across all screen sizes, you can use one of these shortcuts without assigning a size.

 #### Overs | .s-over-2, .over-half
 Want to push some containers around?
 That's what overs are for.